Centre for Entrepreneurship

 Hours: 24L

 How can new ideas and technologies be transformed into valuable startups?
-This course introduces a strategic framework for innovation-driven entrepreneurs, focusing on the key choices new founders face.
-The course emphasizes balancing experimentation and learning with core strategic decisions to gain a competitive edge.
-Through interactive lectures, case studies, and exercises, students will learn how to apply an entrepreneurial strategy framework across various industries.
+This course introduces a strategic framework for innovation-driven entrepreneurship, focusing on the key choices startup founders face.
+It emphasizes the balance between experimentation and learning on the one hand and making core strategic decisions to build a competitive edge on the other.
+Through interactive lectures, case studies, and hands-on exercises, students will apply the framework across a range of industries.
+The course is highly discussion-based - attendance and active participation are an important part of the assessment, and the use of electronic devices during class is strongly discouraged.
+The course is not eligible for CR/NCR option.

 Prerequisite: 4.0 credits in any subject